hari-222517/Personal-Fitness-Tracker/README.md

 │── 📜 README.md               # Project documentation
 │── 📂 assets/                 # Images and resources
-│── 📂 database/               # User data storage (if using SQLite)
+│── 📂 database/               # User data storage (if using SQLite) Till now I didn't add any images or link a database for this project so assets and database folder will not be available.
+In future I will change this.

 🎯Future Enhancements:
 🚀 AI-based Workout Recommendations